105 – York University

 Students with Disabilities

-If you have a diagnosed physical, learning or psychiatric disability, or believe that your academic record may not meet the standard normally required for admission to the program to which you have applied, you may opt to complete our Additional Information Form.
+If you have a diagnosed physical, sensory, medical, learning or mental health disability and believe that your academic record may not meet the standard normally required for admission to the program you applied to, you may opt to complete our Additional Information Form.
 The Additional Information Form allows you to tell us about any extenuating circumstance, health condition or diagnosed permanent disability that may have affected your academic performance.

 Scholarships and Financial Aid

-Education costs are met by a variety of sources:
+Education costs are met by a variety of sources, including:

 - York scholarships and bursaries (entrance and in-course awards available)

 You do not need an offer of admission to apply for entrance awards.
 Apply for scholarships, awards and bursaries early (on MyFile), as some award deadlines begin as early as February 15, 2022.

 - We offer accommodations in 10 undergraduate residence buildings on our campuses (8 at Keele and 2 at Glendon).